Liquid Kids

-Liquid Kids (Note: Also known as Mizubaku Adventure (ミズバク, Mizubaku Adobenchā) in Japan.) is a 1990 platform arcade video game developed and published by Taito.
-Starring the hippopotamus Hipopo, players travel through the land of Woody-Lake throwing water bombs, jumping on and off platforms to navigate level obstacles while dodging and defeating monsters in order to rescue Tamasun from her captor, the Fire Demon.
+Liquid Kids (Note: Also known as Mizubaku Adventure (ミズバク, Mizubaku Adobenchā) in Japan.) is a 1990 platform video game developed and published by Taito for arcades.
+It was only released in Japan in August 1990.
 The game was ported to the PC Engine and Sega Saturn.
 Home computer versions were in development but none were officially released to the public.
+A home port of Liquid Kids for the Sega Saturn was released in 1998, followed by an Arcade Archives release in 2021 for PlayStation 4 and Nintendo Switch.

 Liquid Kids enjoyed success in arcades among players, garnering positive reception from critics, while its home conversions were also met with similarly positive response from gaming magazines who reviewed it as an import title.